Introduction to Maps

 Viewing scaffolds

-Scaffolds can be viewed by clicking on the relevant anatomical features, like the urinary bladder.
-This will change the maps interface to the ‘Bladder Scaffold 3D’ view.
-Note that by utilising the multi-map view feature, both the flatmap and the scaffold can be visualised.
+In the AC flatmap, scaffolds can be viewed by clicking on the relevant anatomical features, like the urinary bladder.
+This will change the map interface to the ‘Bladder Scaffold 3D’ view.